 One day the housewares department manager saw me holding one of those pie plates again, gazing longingly at it, as I was zoning up that area.
 She came over to me and asked me why I was so in love with those plain white pie plates.
 I hadn’t realized she had noticed my secret passion for these PERFECT pie plates.
 I tried to explain it to her, but by the confused look on her face, I didn’t think she understood.

 Not long after that conversation, that housewares department manager and the hardware department manager came up to me and handed me a gift bag with a Christmas present in it for me.
 They bought me TWO of those PERFECT pie plates.
-I almost burst into tear of joy.
+I almost burst into tears of joy.
 I only use these special pie plates for special occasions.
 I have used one to make a cauliflower side dish that I have made at holiday meals in recent years.

 They are perfect pie plates, right???